e-j-present/robomaster_cv/src/Lesson3_Publishing_a_ROS_Node/README.md

 #include "std_msgs/msg/int32_multi_array.hpp"
 ```

 This imports a data type that can be published by a ROS publisher.
 The data type is simply an array of integers.
+ROS publishers can only publish messages and not raw data types.
+Thus, we must use the int32_multi_array because it is an std_msgs type, however there are also lots of other message types that can be published that are not int32_multi_array.

 Now, create a private section of the class.
 In this section we must first create our publisher.
 This is done with the following line.